 3. Encourage anonymous applicants

 People make first impressions rather quickly.
 Sometimes even after just seeing your name.
 Case in point: in 2014, José Zamora was having difficulty getting job interviews, despite sending out 50-100 resumes per day.
-After changing the name on his resume from José to Joe, he was inundated with replies from companies that were interested in scheduling an interview.
-A 2014 report even confirms that that “discrimination appears to be strongest at the time when employers decide whom to interview” (source: IZA World of Labor).
+After changing the name on his resume from José to Joe, companies inundated his inbox with interview requests.

 4. Implement data-driven recruiting